 Feel free to use this template to help you write the LWSD School Board, as well as school and district administration.
 HOWEVER, template letters hold less value to the board than personalized ones, so please add your own language and stories whenever possible to personalize your message.

 As a LWSD [community member / parent with students at _________ school], I am concerned about the recent events at Eastlake HS and the district’s response.
 After a district wide e-mail was sent, there has been no follow-up communication or transparency.

 The district’s response at all levels to EHS’ Patriot Day failed to include the lived experience of many students and families, particularly Muslim, Sikh, Brown, Black and those perceived as Muslim.
 Not applying an equity lens to decisions and communication opened the door for threats and attacks to be directed at teachers and students.

 Not resolutely defending teachers, not holding accountability of those who have caused harm, nor acknowledging the harm, in hopes it simply goes away, upholds the status quo.

 When teachers are afraid, when students cannot process their emotions from the impact, it is impossible for teachers to teach effectively and students to learn.

 This affects the whole district when this happens at ANY of our schools.
 This cannot be siloed; the impact has and is still being felt and we must do more to protect all teachers who are willing to follow the LWSD Equity and Family Engagement Vision and Mission:

-- Engage in intentional, strengths-based legacy work by pushing boundaries through storytelling
+Engage in intentional, strengths-based legacy work by pushing boundaries through storytelling and abolitionist teaching.

 I urge the administration to: